azrehman/cs416-narrative-visualization/README.md

           - Affordance: Distinguished from plaintext using CSS to make interactivity obvious.
   	- Mouse move/hover events:
     	- Updates the tooltip popup to display the exact date and price.
         	- Affordance: User can hover anywhere on line-chart to display tooltip.
-Don't have to be directly on top of the line.
+Mouse does not have to be directly on top of the line.
   	- Mouse leave events:
     	- Removes tooltip popup when user's mouse leaves the SVG window
   	- Mouse drag events: